Earthquakes, floods, and fiscal resilience: Evidence from Croatia and Slovenia: Introduction

-Along similar lines, \textcite{Hochrainer2009} examine disaster impacts using a counterfactual GDP approach and highlights the roles of hazard, asset exposure, and vulnerability.
-Their medium-term time horizon, up to five years post-disaster, shows that while average impacts may appear modest, they intensify with larger shocks.
-More recently, \textcite{ChavleishviliMoench2025} adopt a structural quantile VAR framework to assess how climate-related natural disasters affect the entire predictive distribution of output growth and inflation.
-They find that disasters significantly shift forecast distributions, with a sharp increase in downside risks to growth and upside risks to inflation, effects that persist through higher conditional volatility and skewness.
-By contrast, using a synthetic control methodology, \textcite{Cavallo2013} argue that even extremely large disasters do not systematically reduce long-term economic growth once political shocks are separated from natural ones.
-Their results suggest that it is often the political aftermath, such as revolutions following disasters, rather than the disasters themselves, that drives persistent economic losses.
+Controlling for hazard intensity, asset exposure, and vulnerability, counterfactual GDP estimates suggest that average macroeconomic effects appear modest over the medium-term but grow substantially larger for severe events \parencite{Hochrainer2009}.
+A structural quantile VAR approach tells a similar story, with climate-related disasters shifting the full predictive distribution of output growth and inflation \parencite{ChavleishviliMoench2025}.
+Such extreme events push downside risks to growth and upside risks to inflation, with persistent effects running through higher conditional volatility and skewness.
+The picture is less clear-cut for long-run growth, however.
+Using synthetic controls, \textcite{Cavallo2013} find that even extremely large disasters do not systematically reduce long-run output once political shocks are disentangled from the natural event itself, suggesting that persistent losses often reflect post-disaster political instability rather than direct economic damage.